Giovanni Padovani

 Giovanni Padovani (or Ioannis Paduanni) (b. c.
 1512) was an Italian mathematician, astronomer and musician.
 He lived in Verona and was a student of Pietro Pitati.
 He published a number of esteemed treatises on various astronomical, mathematical and musical subjects.
 His most well known publication was a treatise on the sundial called Opus de compositione et usu multiformium horologiorum solarium, pro diversis mundi regionibus, idq(ue) ubique locorum tam in superficie plana horizontali quam murali quoruscumqu(ue) exposita sit, pertractans (Venice, 1570).
 An expanded and re-written version came out in 1582.

 This manual includes instructions for the manufacture and laying out of mural (vertical) and horizontal sundials; contains extensive tables of declinations for various latitudes with both occidental and oriental examples; and provides instructions for the calculation of latitudes.
 This last section includes a description of a sundial calibrated for the measurement of unequal hours, such as those used in the ecclesiastic calendar, which foresaw twelve hours of light and twelve of dark, which was subject to severe seasonal variations.

 Family and life

-His father Franciscus (Padovani?) served the Olivetan order in Verona as a organist.
+His father Franciscus (Padovani?) served the Olivetan order in Verona as an organist.
 Giovanni's uncle, Blasius (Padovani?), lived 86 years and was also an organist at "the main church" of Verona and published two volumes on music; on Gregorian chant and on organ playing "which he wished to appear under the name of Joannes Matthæi."